Search for TeV Emission from Geminga by VERITAS: Introduction

 \section{Introduction}

-Geminga is a relatively close pulsar approximately 170pc away.
-It is considered to be an older pulsar at an age of $3 \times 10^5$ years.
-It was first detected in high-energy (MeV-GeV) gamma rays by the SAS-2 satellite \cite{fichtel}.
-The Geminga gamma ray pulsar was detected by the EGRET telescope aboard the Compton Gamma Ray Observatory satellite \cite{bertsch}.
-More recently the Fermi gamma-ray telescope has also detected high energy gamma rays from Geminga \cite{abdo}.
-Very high energy gamma rays (TeV) have been detected by Milagro that are positionally coincident with Geminga at energies greater than 20 TeV \cite{abdo_milagro}.
+Geminga is a relatively close pulsar approximately 200 parsecs away \citep{Caraveo1996} \citep{Faherty2007}.
+It was first detected in high-energy ($> 20 MeV$) gamma rays by the SAS-2 satellite \citep{Fichtel1975}.
+In 1977 the COS-B x-ray satellite was launched. \citet{Hermsen1977} reported a detection of x-ray radiation from the COS-B data of the same region as \citet{Fichtel1975}. \citet{Bignami1983} were able to determine that Geminga was a neutron star from the COS-B data.
+No pulsations from the star were detected in the SAS-2 or COS-B data.
+A 237 millisecond period of pulsed gamma rays was first detected by the EGRET telescope aboard the Compton Gamma Ray Observatory satellite \citep{Halpern1992}.
+Shortly after the report of Halpern and Holt the Egret gamma-ray observatory measured a period derivative of $1.9521712 \times 10^{-13}$ [Hz $s^{-1}$] \citep{Bertsch1992}, allowing an extrapolation of Geminga's ephemeris back to the era of the SAS-2 observations.
+Subsequently 237 millisecond pulses were now detected in the archival SAS-2 and COS-B data.
+From the pulsed analysis of Geminga a characteristic age was calculated to be $\sim 300,000$ years old.
+The only pulsed radio emission detection of Geminga has come from the Pushchino Radio Astronomy Observatory at 102.5 MHz from three groups, \citet{Malofeev1997}, \citet{Kuzmin1997}, and \citet{Shitov1998}.
+No other radio frequencies have been detected from Geminga.
+More recently the Large Area Telescope on the Fermi gamma-ray space satellite observatory (Fermi LAT) has also detected high energy gamma rays from Geminga \citep{Abdo2010}.
+Very high energy gamma rays (TeV) have been detected by the Milagro extensive air shower array that are positionally coincident with Geminga at energies greater than 20 TeV \citep{Abdo2009}.
 This leaves a gap in the energy spectrum of Geminga from the GeV range to 20 TeV, see figure \ref{spectrum}.
-Imaging atmospheric Cherenkov telescopes (IACTs) such as VERITAS have a sensitivity from 100 GeV to greater than 30 TeV that will cover the energy gap between space-based detectors and the ground-based water Cherenkov detector Milagro.
+Imaging atmospheric Cherenkov telescopes (IACTs) such as VERITAS have a sensitivity from 100 GeV to greater than 30 TeV that will cover the energy gap between space-based detectors and the Milagro ground-based extensive air shower array.

-Caraveo \cite{caraveo} estimated that Geminga is accelerating electrons to energies greater than 100 TeV with a bow-shock like structure.
-Milagro has detected an excess of TeV gamma rays with a significance greater than 6$\sigma$ with an extension of $2.6^{+0.7\circ}_{-0.9}$ that is positionally coincident with Geminga \cite{abdo_milagro}.
-This makes the diffuse size of Geminga extension approximately 5 to 10pc which is in agreement with XMM-Newton observations \cite{xmm}.